How do we ensure the responsible and practical use of PPE?

 PPE and the public

 Between 11 February and 24 April 2020 there were nine shifts in PPE guidance (Foster & Neville, 2020) amidst the government’s continued struggle to reach required PPE stocks.
-Clarity and consistency is required: it is no wonder that health workers lost trust in the guidance and took measures into their own hands (Berry, 2020).
-For the public, non-surgical face masks have been suggested but not mandated by the government.
-One reason seems to be to save the health service from running out of supplies.
+Clarity and consistency are required: it is no wonder that health workers lost trust in the guidance and took measures into their own hands (Berry, 2020).
+For the public, non-surgical face masks were suggested, albeit with caveats about the efficacy of cloth masks (Dyer, 2020).
+Next, England mandated masks on trains, which could be discarded in transit through the Severn Tunnel, whilst Wales went mask-free.
+That is until the WHO recommended a three-layered mask and Wales promoted this.
+The guidance still appears to be less about efficacy and more about supply.
 In the same way that workers must be trained in the function and limitation of PPE, so must the public.
-Like other controls further up the pyramid, PPE is fraught with uncertainty and questions around how the virus spreads, contamination of clothing, the additional risk of creating dry, cracked skin from using hand sanitiser... the questions go on.
+Like other controls further up the pyramid, PPE is fraught with uncertainty around how the virus spreads, contamination of clothing, the additional risk of sanitiser-induced dry, cracked skin... the questions go on.

-To what extent will the public follow suit in donning the right kind of masks and to what extent will the wearing of PPE affect other at-risk behaviours in the streets, shops and parks?
-For instance, optimistic bias (Kahneman, 2011) may reduce the likelihood of the general public wearing masks.
+To what extent will the public follow suit in donning the right kind of masks and to what extent will the wearing of PPE affect other at-risk behaviours in the streets, shops, parks and eventually pubs?
+Optimistic bias (Kahneman, 2011) may reduce the likelihood of the general public wearing masks.
 But, if the messaging focuses on protecting others, people might be more likely to wear masks.
 How does this play out if mask-wearing communicates (a shared belief) that you are a carrier of Covid-19?
 As, reportedly, the most anxious country in Europe (Radio 4, 2020), how we ensure a responsible and practical use of PPE in the ‘new normal’ will need strong and astute messaging.
-Amidst our ‘social reconnecting’ behaviours post-lockdown, people may need additional reassurance and clear guidance on ways of navigating the months ahead.
+Amidst our ‘social reconnecting’ behaviours post-lockdown, people need reassurance and clearer guidance on ways of navigating the PPE risk-benefit ratios.

 Psychology at the forefront